Optimizing organizational outcomes through collaborative leadership.

 - An interdisciplinary approach that prepares graduates for leadership positions in for-profit, non-profit, and public sectors.

-- Faculty with experience at top global organizations including Accenture, Bain & Company, IBM, NASA, McKinsey & Co., Microsoft, and World Bank.
+- Faculty with experience at top global organizations including Accenture, Bain & Company, Google, IBM, NASA, McKinsey & Co., Microsoft, Oliver Wyman, PMI, and the World Bank.

 - A highly supportive educational environment with accessible faculty, personalized feedback and learning options customized to your personal and professional needs, interests, and goals.

-- Access to a wide variety of elective courses offered by IKNS and the other M.S. programs in the School of Professional Studies.
+- Access to a wide variety of elective courses offered by IKNS and other Columbia University graduate degree programs.

 - An in-depth Capstone Project in which students apply their knowledge to help real for-profit and nonprofit organizations achieve better results.

-- A diverse cohort and more than 300 IKNS program alumni at organizations like ADP, American Express, BCG, Google, Hilton Hotels, JPMorgan, Nike, Pfizer, Publicis, Thomson Reuters, United Nations, USAID, and World Bank.
+- A diverse cohort and more than 300 IKNS program alumni at organizations like ADP, American Express, BCG, Google, Harvard University Press, Hilton Hotels, JPMorgan, Nike, Pfizer, Publicis, Thomson Reuters, United Nations, USAID, and the World Bank.

 - Access to Columbia University’s world-class resources, career guidance, and global alumni network.